Road 96’s road trip gets started August 16 on the Switch and PC

 Creating in the pandemic

-And building this game wasn’t easy, considering the company had to make it during the pandemic.
+Building this game wasn’t easy, considering the company had to make it during the pandemic.

 “As a small studio where everything was already in the cloud, it was quite easy for us to move into confinement mode [at three different] times in France,” Fanise said.
 “And because the game concept was already solid, it was not too hard to make the full production during the pandemic.
 We used Slack intensively, sometimes keeping our cameras on to feel with the rest of the team.
 The biggest issue was on the morale in the long term, especially for the ones who were alone in a small flat.
 So as soon as it was allowed everybody wanted to go back to the studio.
 The rule for us now is freedom, if you prefer to work from home you can, if not, feel free to stay in the studio in the respect of sanitary rules of course.”